DR. THE HON. D. NELETHA BUTTERFIELD, M.B.E., J.P., Ed.D

 Dr. the Hon.
 D. Neletha Butterfield M.B.E., J.P., Ed.D is the founder, owner and director of a computer school and an alternative learning centre called C.A.R.E. which stands for Children and Adults Reaching for Education.
 She founded the learning centre and computer school in November 1983.

-She served as an opposition senator in the Senatefrom 1993-1998 and as a Government Member of Parliament for Pembroke West Central from 1998-2012.
+She served as an opposition senator in the Senate from 1993-1998 and in 1998 was elected to Parliament where she helped in forming the very first Progressive Labour Party government.
+She served as a Member of Parliament for Pembroke West Central from 1998-2012.
 She brought to parliament her expertise, experience and enthusiasm in assisting those in the community and her country Bermuda.
-She sat in the House of Parliament as a Government back bencher from November 1998 – October 2002.
+She served in the House of Parliament as a Government “back bencher” from November 1998 – October 2002.
 She was appointed for the first time in 1998 by the Premier, the Hon.
-Jennifer Smith, DHumL, JP, MP to the executive board of the Commonwealth Parliamentary Association of the Caribbean, the Americas and Atlantis region as Bermuda’s representative, a position she was reappointed to in 2008 by the President of the Senate, the late Hon.
+Jennifer Smith, DHumL, JP, MP to the executive board of the Commonwealth Parliamentary Association of the Caribbean, the Americas and Atlantis region as Bermuda’s representative, a position she was re-appointed to in 2008 by the President of the Senate, the late Hon.
 Alf Oughton and retired from this executive position in December 2012.
+As a member of the executive board, she represented Bermuda in several Caribbean countries in the region and throughout the commonwealth such as: London UK, Jamaica, Anguilla, Guyan, Trinidad and Tobago, Malta, Malaysia, Tanzania and Zanzibar, Africa.

 On October 8th, 2002 (her birthday again) she was appointed to the Cabinet by Premier Smith as Minister without Portfolio, spokesperson in the House of Assembly for the Ministry of Housing and a Justice of the Peace.